 Living a Positive Life

-Thank you, Chancellor George, for that kind introduction.
+Thanks Chancellor George for that very kind introduction.

-This graduation ceremony marks the end of my 40th Fall Semester on a college campus.
-In fact, I have experienced forty falls, 39 winters, and 39 summers, to be exact.
+This graduation ceremony marks the end of my 40th Spring Semester on a college campus.
+In fact, I have experienced forty falls, 40 winters, and 40 summers, to be exact.

 As many of you already know, I am passionate about our work, our profession, our people, and our community.
 The important work we engage in and the many contributions we make help the world become a better place, especially for our children.
 What we do, as educators, is, I believe, the most noble of all work, save for parenting.
 I know each of you feels the same way.